harvardinformatics/snpArcher/README.md

 3. `maxBpPerList`: the maximum number of bp (summed length of intervals) allowed in a list file used by GATK4.
 I usually just set this to the same as `maxIntervalLen` above.

 If you specify a minNmer value that does not sufficiently break up the genome -- creating intervals larger than maxIntervalLen -- the workflow will halt and show you the maximum interval length it found for various Nmers in the genome.
 With these data you can adjust the parameters accordingly.
+For more info, see the interval creation workflow below.

 ### 3.)
 Set the resources to request for various steps
 The `resources.yaml` file may be changed to increase the amount of requested memory (in Megabytes) or the number of threads for the steps that support multi-threading.
 Not all steps in the workflows are included here, so these use the default amount of resources. **NOTE**: if any job fails, it gets resubmitted with increased memory calculated as (*attempt number*)\*(initial memory).